Periodically refreshed quantum thermal machines: Heat engines and refrigerators with two baths

 Combining the first law and the second law for thermodynamics at NESS using Eq.(\ref{hot_and_cold_appendix}), we write the entropy production rate as

-This shows that power cannot be extracted without any temperature bias, which is nothing but another statement of second law of thermodynamics.
-Moreover, it shows that for heat engine, we must have

-Recalling that, by our sign convention, heat dissipated into the bath is positive, the above inequality means heat must flow from the hot bath into the system for the heat engine.
-The heat engine therefore extracts power by using the heat from the hot bath.
+This shows that power cannot be extracted without any temperature bias, and for heat engine, heat must flow from the hot bath into the system for the heat engine $\dot{Q}_{1} <0$.
 The efficiency $\eta$ of the heat engine is then the ratio of extracted power over the rate of heat flow from hot bath.
-From the expression for entropy production rate, it is easy to see that the efficiency is bounded from above by the Carnot efficiency $\eta_c$,
+From Eq.(\ref{entropy_production_heat_engine}), it is easy to see that the efficiency is bounded from above by the Carnot efficiency $\eta_c$,